SPECIFIC LEARNING DIFFICULTIES (DYSLEXIA)(PGCert)Duration: 12 - 24 months (part-time)|Hope Park|Start month: January

 Both modules will be delivered on a part time basis, through blended learning, including:

-Taking our campus based course also means you will benefit from face-to-face academic tutorial support, practice based dialogue and mentoring/coaching support.
+Taking our campus based course also means you will benefit from academic tutorial support, practice based dialogue and mentoring/coaching support.

 Payment Plans are available for payment in instalments.